mpremus/lmdb-php/README.md

 # php-lmdb
-This is a PHP binding for LMDB, an extremely fast and lightweight transactional key-value store database.
+This is a PHP binding for LMDB (http://symas.com/mdb/), an extremely fast and lightweight transactional key-value store database.

 ##About this module

-The aim of this module is to provide bindings so that people can use LMDB from their node applications.
-Goal was to have PHP interface same as C but because syntax is not same some functions have one parameter less that "C" one and they do not return success code they return in most cases actual values.
-Also there is interface for same functions but code style is much more like in PHP.
+The aim of this module is to provide PHP bindings so that people can use LMDB from their node applications.

 From current version of LMDB (LMDB 0.9.14) these functions are not implemented:
 - mdb_env_set_assert